+Source?

 Tables and figures under 5.1 section show that the study included equal numbers of male and female respondents, 60 male and 60 female.
 This selection process was considered important to us because it can give proper insight of integration process experienced by both genders, not overpowering another.
 We had the highest number of respondents in ‘31 to 40 years’ age group that is 41.67%, followed by 29.17% respondents from ‘21 to 30years’ group, 20.83% from ‘41 to 50 years’ group and the lowest number 8.33% from ‘51 to 60 years’ age group.
 The Most common level of educational qualification possessed by respondents is primary education about 46.67%, followed by HSC then graduation level.
 Around 72% of the male respondents were employed while female participants had same proportional rate of being employed and unemployed that is 50:50.
 Around 37.50% respondents had 3to 4 children which was highest, followed by 33.33% ofrespondentspossessed only 1 or 2 children and 29.17% had no children.

 5.2 Experience of cultural shock suffered by IDPs